 Last year’s year-end Consolidated Appropriations Act (CAA) provided that, at the employer’s discretion, a Dependent Care Reimbursement Account (DCRA) could allow unused funds from a plan year ending in 2020 to be rolled over to a plan year ending in 2021, and for unused funds from a plan year ending in 2021 to be rolled over to a plan year ending in 2022.
-Then, the American Rescue Plan Act of 2021 (ARPA) allowed an employer to temporarily increase the limit for a DCRA from $5,000 to $10,500 for 2021 and 2022.
-That is, if an employer so allowed, a plan participant in a flexible spending account with a DCRA could be reimbursed up to $10,500 for both 2021 and 2022 plus possibly more if unused funds were carried over from the prior plan year.
+Then, the American Rescue Plan Act of 2021 (ARPA) allowed an employer to temporarily increase the limit for a DCRA from $5,000 to $10,500 for calendar year 2021 only (see our blog article describing that here).
+That is, if an employer so allowed, a plan participant in a flexible spending account with a DCRA could be reimbursed up to $10,500 in 2021 for that year’s election and any unutilized 2020 carryover funds.
+And that participant could carryover any unused DCRA amounts from 2021 into 2022 and add it to his regular 2022 election of up to $5,000.
 But a potential tax hurdle remained.

-Specifically, if a participant was allowed to carryover unused DCRA funds from 2020 to 2021, and from 2021 to 2022, and then was reimbursed for eligible expenses exceeding $10,500 in either calendar year 2021 or 2022, the Acts failed to address the fact that the annual allowable excludable limit for actual reimbursements from a DCRA on an employee’s individual tax return was still $10,500 for 2021 and 2022.
+Specifically, if a participant was allowed to carryover unused DCRA funds from 2020 to 2021, and from 2021 to 2022, and then was reimbursed for eligible expenses exceeding $10,500 in calendar year 2021 or $5,000 in calendar year 2022, the Acts failed to address the fact that the annual allowable excludable limit for actual reimbursements from a DCRA on an employee’s individual tax return was still $10,500 for 2021 and $5,000 for 2022.

 On May 10, 2021, the IRS solved these problems with Notice 2021-26.
 In that Notice, first the IRS explained that under IRS Notice 2021-15, the employer had the optional ability to carryover and extend unused DCRA funds from plan years ending in either 2020 or 2021 to the next plan year.
 Next, the Notice recognized that ARPA had provided the employer the ability to optionally increase the limit for DCRA reimbursements for the calendar year to $10,500 for 2021 and 2022.
 Combining both the carryover/extension of unused DCRA contributions and the increased limits for 2021 and 2022 meant that a participant could in fact have significantly more than $10,500 reimbursed during either or both calendar years 2021 and 2022.